 - ‘How Do I Make A Claim?’

 Although not needed we always advise claimants to seek some expert accidents claims advice from an accident claim solicitor such as those at Accident Claims UK.
 As mentioned above, we offer a free consultancy appointment which can be conducted over the phone.
-Once we have all the facts, and with your instruction, we can then take on your claim and make the claim for you on your behalf and see it through to the end.
+Once we have all the facts, and with your instruction, our specialist solicitors can then take on your claim on a no win no fee basis and make the claim for you on your behalf and see it through to the end.

 - Do I Need To Claim With A Warrington Accident Claims Solicitor?